lucychambers/techtohuman/work_with_us.md

 ## Our specialities include

 * Virtual and distributed organisations and teams - including best practices for managing workflows and motivating team members
-* Open Data - How to open data, motivations and incentives, follow up and engagement.
 * Non-profits - both traditional grant funded organisations and hybrid commercial entities
 * Building teams to tackle problems - how and when to bring in technical staff
 * Process design - engineering processes to eliminate context switching